btrettel/flt/to-do.md

         - `chromo%out(:)` (for non-objective function outputs that may be of interest)
 - `CMP` based tests
 - Smart pointers
-    - Develop smart pointer before reverse mode AD
+    - Develop smart pointers before reverse mode AD.
+- Maybe: Remove units*.f90 and rev.f90 from `skip_indexing` for f90lint to lint those files.
+Make `make f90lint` depend on the generated files so that they are present for linting.